 Geography 100.
-Elements of Geography
+Elements of Geography (4)

 Mathematics 150.
-Elementary Statistics and Probability
+Elementary Statistics and Probability (4)

-Nine full courses (36 quarter units) are required for each of the programs leading to the major in Geography, with three additional courses required for certification in one of the special concentrations listed below.
+Nine full courses (36 quarter units) are required for each of the programs leading to the major in Geography.
 Geography 295 Senior Seminar is required for graduation.
-Advisement is mandate- for all majors.
+Advisement is mandatory for all majors.